 Will the tenants pay their rent?
 Will they trash my place?
 What if they move out and I can’t find someone new for ages?

 I doubt you’ve ever considered that your property could be the scene of an illegal cannabis operation!

-According to the ABC, these kinds of houses are hiding in plain sight right across the country, cultivating millions of dollars’ worth of the green stuff right under the noses of unsuspecting landlords.
+According to the ABC, these kinds of houses are hiding in plain sight right across the country, cultivating millions of dollars worth of the green stuff right under the noses of unsuspecting landlords.

 Even the police have given up trying to guesstimate how much marijuana is being grown in ordinary properties around Australia.

-NSW drug and firearm squad commander Peter McErlain told ABC investigators that it’s impossible to put a ceiling on just how many of these houses exist, and the scale of their recent findings have been alarming.
+NSW drug and firearm squad commander Peter McErlain told ABC investigators that it’s impossible to put a ceiling on just how many of these houses exist, and the scale of their recent findings has been alarming.